 This is such a lovely true story about loss and letting go that it had me in tears.
 Written almost thirty years ago by a multi-award-winning author Jane Yolen and illustrated by twice Caldecott Medalist Barbara Cooney, it narrates in first-person dramatic historical events that took place in western Massachusetts between 1927 and 1946.

 FYI: Today is also the birthday of the amazing Maria Mitchell, America’s first professional female astronomer.
-I’m thrilled to share that a wonderful new picture book biography about her is coming out next month!
-You can see almost half of the book on Amazon.
 Check it out What Miss Mitchell Saw by Hayley Barrett.

 August 2 – Petunia, Roger Duvoisin (Reading)

 This book follows the adventures of a silly goose by the name of Petunia, who overheard her farmer say, “he who owns books and loves them is wise.”
 So when Petunia finds a book in a meadow, she decides to love it.
 Now that she owns AND loves a book, she is convinced of her wisdom.
 Unfortunately for the farm animals, Petunia’s attempts to act wisely bring about disastrous (but humorous) consequences.
 The story ends with Petunia’s decision to learn how to read.

 Swiss-born author and illustrator Roger Duvoisin is a Caldecott medalist and a master of expressive artwork.
 This is easily one of our favorite books.
 We love the creative plot, hilarious illustrations, and the lesson that wisdom doesn’t come from objects but the mind.

 August 3 – The Watermelon Seed,Greg Pizzoli (National Watermelon Day)